Back

 *Individuals who serve as a substitute teacher in a subject for an extended period of time (i.e., a semester or school year) cannot serve as a proctor of an AP Exam in that subject area.

-Proctor Tasks and Duties
+Proctor Training, Tasks, and Duties